 It is wise to sit down and consider how things may change in the next 5 to 10 years and buy a home that fits with your future plans as well as your current plans.

 - Important Disclosure

-**3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed rate mortgage.
+**3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed-rate mortgage.
 Mortgage insurance is required.
 Rates subject to change.
 Subject to credit approval.
 At least one borrower must be a first time home buyer.
-Borrowers who have not held interest in a property in the last three years are also considered first time home buyers.
+Borrowers who have not held an interest in a property in the last three years are also considered first time home buyers.

 Home Possible® is a registered trademark of Freddie Mac.